Explaining the Fundamental Monetary Constraint for an Economy

 It might seem that a difficulty with these options is that eventually debts need to be paid back to the original loaners, together with additional interest payment, which would reverse the benefit they originally provided.
 Although that is true, this difficulty is in practice avoided in the US because total public and private nominal debt (meaning not accounting for inflation) virtually always rises fairly rapidly, so such total public and private debt over time increases to accommodate the continual cash recycling over time.
 Here’s a graph of US total nominal debt (in billions of dollars) since 1950 Total US debt since 1950

 (2 )One important example of (1): From time to time an exciting new profit making technology comes along which is financed by persuasive salesmen selling bonds or stocks for the new investment thing that’s going to make savers rich.
 Richard Vague in his book “A Brief History of Doom” has many interesting historical examples.
 One example in the 19th century were railroad investments that were hot.
 These attracted much “saved cash” to invest in stocks or bonds that paid interest and stocks promising great cash rewards.
 Such manias can provide a way to attract and absorb cash savings, which are used for employing many people and providing a possible strong, but temporary stimulus to an economy by converting non transactional money to transactional.
 As such investments gain in value, more cash money is attracted.
 As Richard Vague describes, eventually enthusiasm ends and many of these investments eventually fail, but not before providing a lot of temporary economic stimulus in jobs.
 The virtue, for our purpose at least, is that since many such investments went bust they were unable to return the investment money, so there was no need to pay such money back which could have converted back to non transactional cash which would have reversed the benefit.
-Of course it left many wealthy people with regret that they lost their money.
-But the process in this case also provided useful new transportation for economy while simultaneously providing the benefit of converting non transactional cash back to transactional.
+Of course it left many wealthy people with regret that they lost a lot of their money.
+Which was of course why the Richard Vague described such final result as “Doom!.”
+But there was also a very good result providing employment for many people, and not only that, in this case also provided useful new transportation for economy while simultaneously providing the benefit of converting non transactional cash back to transactional.
+Another virtue we might appreciate today is that it helped solve the problem we have by reducing extreme wealth and providing jobs to reduce simultaneous matching poverty.

 (3)Public debt as one important saving option: Many public debt worriers find it disturbing that public debt always goes up.
 For example, public debt in the US from 2008 to 2018 rose by nominal 10% per year, or a nominal (actual cash amount ) $11.6 Trillion over ten years.
 However the logic presented above should make it clear why public debt must go up in actual dollar terms to provide the possibility of converting non transactional cash to transactional.
 Public debt between 2008-2018 allowed $11 trillion of “saving” of public bonds to be accommodated which caused $1.16 Trillion per year of extra goods and services that were purchased by government which helped to maintain demand and GDP.
 To enhance this process, mild inflation is often a part of official policy to aid this nominal debt to continually increase, which must rise to continue to allow saving to occur.
 Total nominal US public and private debt (not accounting for inflation) rose from $32T to $48T between 2008 and 2018.
 US Federal debt in 1966 was about $0.31T dollars.
 55 years later in 2021 it was at $27T.
 The ONLY time it went down during that period was a tiny drop of 1.7% over a couple of quarters in 2001 under President Bill Clinton, which likely cost the Democrats the next election.
 Very soon after it continued its relentless rise measured in total dollars, aided by the Bush tax cuts.
 Many believe that public debt has dropped during some historical periods–but that is only because when Public debt is reported it is almost always compared to GDP.
 Using that measure it has dropped on some occasions–but that has only been possible because of inflation over that period.
 Here is nominal public debt data since 1965: fred.stlouisfed.ort/series/TCMDODNS